chondromalasia/guides/README.md

-# guides
+# Guides
-Heath's Guide to XXX
+Here is the central clearinghouse for guides I have written about stuff.